 Cognitive therapy works by having the client change the mental perception of themselves.
 The belief is that if a therapist can change how someone’s cognition sees the world, then they can tackle and rewrite the issues that they suffer from.

-There are countless other schools of therapy methods, including schools that combine two or three different types, but these three are the foundational and most common methods that you are going to come across.
+There are countless other schools of interpersonal therapy methods, including schools that combine two or three different types, but these three are the foundational and most common psychological methods that you are going to come across.

 Pros and Cons of Counselling and Psychotherapy